Strength Training Tips for Women Over 40

 3. Incorporate Compound Movements

 Compound exercises work multiple muscle groups at once, making your workout more efficient.
-Some great options include:
+Some great options include:- Squats: Strengthen your legs, glutes, and core.

 - Deadlifts: Build lower back, hamstrings, and glutes.